nsbradford/quantraider/QuantopianArchive/README.md

 	* Important Use Case: Evaluating a Ranking Model, as in a Long-Short Equity strategy (rank stocks, then buy the highly ranked ones and sell the poorly ranked ones) which should be market neutral.
 Run Spearman Correlation on (modelScores, futureReturns) to get a correlation constant and P-value.
 18. Beta Hedging
 	* Every asset has a Beta to every other asset, so construct a factor model of form: Y=a + b1x1 + b2x2 ...
 	* Risk Exposure: an asset's beta value towards another asset.
-Minimization is key to all of quant finance.
+Minimization is key to all of quant finance.
 	* Managing risk: diversification, long short equity (a generalization of pairs trading by creating a ranking system), and hedging (short the equivalent Beta value), none of which can ever fully eliminate risk in a portfolio because they're backwards-looking
 	* Can use Kalman filters to estimate Beta
 19. Beta Hedging Algorithm